-In the first 7 months of activity he managed to generate profits for € 16,800, but he did not stop here.
+In the first 7 months of activity, he managed to generate profits for € 16,800, but he did not stop here.

-After the recording of this interview he continued to work hard managing to break through the wall of € 30,000 !!
+After the recording of this interview, he continued to work hard managing to break through the wall of € 30,000 !!

 Marco is a student of mine who started his career with “Trading System Supremacy”, thanks to which he managed to create his first strategies.
 He then started to trade them live.
 As the number of systems grew, he wanted to better understand the methods of evaluation through “Trading System Evaluation” and the correct approach to position sizing through “Mastering Position Sizing”.
-To complete his training and make the most out of the skills he learnt, he then wanted to know more about the principles behind the correct portfolio management, studying “Portfolio Secrets”.
+To complete his training and make the most out of the skills he learned, he then wanted to know more about the principles behind the correct portfolio management, studying “Portfolio Secrets”.